jamesrknox/samples/testing/junit/src/site/markdown/index.md

     }
 ```

-# Running this sample from TIBCO StreamBase Studio&trade;
+## Running this sample from TIBCO StreamBase Studio&trade;

-Use the **Run As -> Maven install** menu option to build from TIBCO StreamBase Studio&trade; :
+Use the **Run As -> EventFlow Fragment Unit Test** menu option to build from TIBCO StreamBase Studio&trade; :

 ![RunFromStudio](images/studio.gif)